 Manal’s residency took place in Port Augusta in partnership with the Port Augusta Public Library.
 She also spent time with local writers, readers and artists, in particular with the local community arts groups Desert Voices Choir and Dusty Feet Mob.
 Manal focused on writing a new collection of poetry, which explores youth, self, femininity, faith and migration.
 Following her residency, Manal will keep in touch with the community through digital updates to show the progression of her writing work.

-Subscribe to Writers SA for news about the 2019-20 iterations of the Writers and Readers in Residence Project.
+Subscribe to Writers SA for news about the latest updates of the Writers and Readers in Residence Project.